kate-eisen/kate-eisen.github.io/02_research.markdown

 ### My research program seeks to understand the factors that contribute to differentiation in floral traits across biological scales, from genomics to community dynamics.

+#### To address my questions, I use a diversity of tools (high throughput chemical analysis of volatile organic compounds, geometric morphometrics, stable isotope analysis, and comparative genomics and transcriptomics) and approaches (field experiments, greenhouse common gardens, meta-analyses).

 As a *postdoc* with Magne Friberg and Anna Runemark at Lund University,

 My *Ph.D work* focused on x and y.